What is Microeconomics?

 - The price mechanism: A prime part of the study of microeconomics is committed to the investigation of how prices are determined in the market place.
 Manufacturers and customers initiate forces that we term them as supply and demand accordingly and it is their interaction within the market place that devises the price mechanism.

 - Demand: Demand is initiated by the needs of customers and the nature of demand incurs much to the basic worth that customers discern the goods or services to possess.
 The degree of demand for the goods or services is determined by various factors, namely :

 - Price of other goods and services, alternatives and contingents

 - Demand Curve

-- Supply : Supply refers to the amount of goods and services proffered to the marketplace by the manufacturers.
-We can delineate the association between quantity demanded and price, we can also contemplate the link between quantity supplied and the price.
+- Supply: Supply refers to the number of goods and services proffered to the marketplace by the manufacturers.
+We can delineate the association between quantity demanded and price, we can also contemplate the link between the quantity supplied and the price.

 - Supply Curve

-- Market Intervention : In capitalist structures, authorizing markets to handle freely is contemplated to be advantageous, but it is predominantly agreed fact that market forces cannot be allowed to operate for all the goods and services obligatory by community.
-Some goods and services are termed as ‘public goods and services’, which means that they can only be furnished sufficiently by intervention.
+- Market Intervention: In capitalist structures, authorizing markets to handle freely is contemplated to be advantageous, but it is predominantly agreed fact that market forces cannot be allowed to operate for all the goods and services obligatory by the community.
+Some goods and services are termed as ‘public goods and services’, which means that they can only be furnished sufficiently by the intervention.